CanonicalLtd/maas-docs/en/nodes-hw-scripts-cli.md

  commissioning_scripts=$SCRIPT_NAME,$SCRIPT_TAG
 ```

-Similarly, all testing scripts tagged with *commissioning* are also run during
-commissioning, and you can also select which testing scripts to run by name or
+You can also select which testing scripts to run by name or tag:
-tag:

 ```bash
 maas $PROFILE machine commission \ testing_scripts=$SCRIPT_NAME,$SCRIPT_TAG
 ```

+Any testing scripts tagged with *commissioning* will also run during
+commissioning.

 ## Results